rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 - Gulp
 - SASS
 ---
 Writing maintainable CSS can be a tough cookie.
-CSS has this tendency to quickly spiral out of control, before you know it you find yourself between managing way too many specific selectors and hundreds of deprecated vendor prefixes.
+CSS has the tendency to quickly spiral out of control.
+Before you know it you find yourself between managing way too many specific selectors and hundreds of deprecated vendor prefixes.
 Technologies like SASS and AutoPrefixer can help you get out of this uncomfortable situation, but to get there, you'll have to jump some hoops.

 We'll start by setting up NodeJS, it allows us to run JavaScript outside of the browser.